MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 🛈 All you need to do is:

 - Step 1: Download the App and Install it to your Android-Device
 - Step 2: !!!
-Get a license key !!!
-Please contact me for a License!
-Actually i'm building the Website to automatically do this process for me.
+Get a license key !!! (
+  (Please contact me for a License!
+Actually i'm building the Website to automatically do this process for me)
 - Step 3: Start the App on your Android Device
 - Step 4: Enter the license key you just purchased
 - Step 5: Click on the Button "Start / Stop Ring Live Video Service"